mikefrobbins/psdocs-how-to/content/_index.md

 |                                             ![sdwheeler](sdwheeler.png)                                              |
 | [![Twitter](twitter.svg)][sdw-twitter] [![GitHub](github.svg)][sdw-github] [![LinkedIn](linkedin.svg)][sdw-linkedin] |

-Sean Wheeler the lead documentarian for [PowerShell][ps] at Microsoft.
+Sean Wheeler is the lead documentarian for [PowerShell][ps] at Microsoft.
 For nearly 25 years at Microsoft, Sean has taught many workshops on scripting, debugging, and advanced troubleshooting.
 Using his scripting expertise, he created tools to help customers collect and analyze data used to support and optimize their environments.